UK tech experts · info@vividrepairs.co.uk

 Gawfolk 27 inch 4K Gaming Monitor (27-inch, 144HZ) Review UK 2026

 Step up to 27 inches and you get more immersive gaming with that 1800R curve wrapping around your peripheral vision.
-At £104, this is proper value for anyone who wants a bigger display without spending silly money.
+At this price, this is proper value for anyone who wants a bigger display without spending silly money.
 The curved VA panel delivers the same 200Hz refresh and 1ms response as the 24-inch model, but that extra screen real estate makes single-player games feel more engaging.

 The 1080p resolution is stretched a bit thin at 27 inches, so you'll notice individual pixels if you sit close.
 But for gaming at typical desk distances (60-80cm), it's absolutely fine.
 I played through Cyberpunk 2077 and Elden Ring on this, and the curve genuinely adds to the immersion without feeling gimmicky.